 “The most engrossing, thought-provoking, beautiful novel I’ve read in ages.
 Skin of the Sea knocks your socks off and leaves you wanting more." —Namina Forna, New York Times bestselling author of The Gilded Ones

 “An enchanting, unputdownable fantasy.
 Bowen’s lush world building and beautiful prose will have you rooting for these characters from page one.
-A triumph of storytelling.” —Kalynn Bayron, bestselling author of Cinderella is Dead ★ “A story bursting with innovative inspiration . . . a divine debut." —Kirkus Reviews, Starred Review
+A triumph of storytelling.” —Kalynn Bayron, New York Times bestselling author of This Poison Heart ★ “A story bursting with innovative inspiration . . . a divine debut." —Kirkus Reviews, starred review

 "Give this book to everyone, but especially fans of mythological and well-crafted fantasy." —School Library Journal

 "Those who have been riveted by the many new West African-inspired novels of the last few years including Children of Blood and Bone and The Gilded Ones will find this a worthy addition to the genre, and readers new to an African fantasy setting have an excellent introduction here." —The Bulletin of the Center for Children's Books